rishabhnk/Machine_Learning/README.md

 ### Day 23: Jan 30th 2019:
    **Review the Basics** - Back on track!
 I reviewed some more data manipulations in python and added some of the syntax statements to my github so I could refer to it them I forget them.

+### Day 24: Februray 1st 2019:
+   **Review the Basics** - I reviewed the classification algorithms and organized my github a little